 Open and empty the chamber(s) of your firearm and engage the manual safety before climbing or descending a tree or before climbing a fence or jumping over a ditch or other obstruction.
 Never pull or push a loaded firearm toward yourself or another person.
 Always unload a firearm, visually and physically check to see that the magazine, loading mechanism and chamber are unloaded, and action is open before handing it to another person.
-Never take a firearm from another person unless it is unloaded, visually and open.
+Never take a firearm from another person unless it is unloaded, visually and physically checked to confirm it is unloaded, and the action is open.